amytims/atol_test_assembly/README.md

    - *e.g.* every time you run the pipeline, the `nf-SANGERTOL_GENOMEASSEMBLY_GENOMEASSEMBLY_GENOMESCOPE_MODEL_CAT_CAT_READS` job and subsequent steps get launched.
+3. Find outputs.
+The scaffolded output is at e.g.
+   `414129.hifiasm.20250123/scaffolding/yahs/out.break.yahs/out_scaffolds_final.fa`.
+   But how does this look for assemblies without HiC?

 ## Findings so far